Tuvstarr's New Crown

 For a long time I thought I would never find my heart again.
 It felt like the little girl I once was, so innocent and pure, was lost forever.
 The darkness of the world had stripped her of all goodness, innocence and light.

 Slowly, I learnt to live again.
 Step by step.
 I had to begin with little things.
 Small specks of sunlight.
 Walks in nature.
 Cuddling with my dogs and cats.
 Laughing at silly things.
 Easter eggs.
 All the simple things of life that we often take for granted but can mean the world to someone recovering from a trauma.
+Healing was a long journey and I had a lot of help from family, friends and angels in disguise.
+Recovering from a severe depression is both a death and rebirth at the same time.
+From the ashes of my old life, a new life was born, and stepping forward onto my new path I discovered that sometimes the worst storms come with the greatest gifts.

 The original story of Tuvstarr ends in darkness.
 They say that the princess sat by the lake for many years, until she finally turned into a tiny, white starflower.